 Do I need a PODE report?

-Settlements which appear fair today can create unexpected financial consequences years later
+Settlements which appear fair today can create unexpected financial consequences years later.

 You’ll benefit most from a PODE report if…